Working in the US

 - BUNAC (offers a range of working holidays including a summer camp counselling programme)

 There are lots of volunteering opportunities across the US, and the US government website lists a range of sources of information to explore.
-The Fulbright Commission also has information about what opportunities are available and any visa issues to consider.

 The business visitor visa (known as the B-1 visa) is suitable for those entering the country to do unpaid work for a charity or religious organisation.
 However, it requires specific conditions to be met, so check before accepting a volunteering role.